amarkum/interview-refresher-java-bigdata/src/main/resources/notes/datastructures/linkedlist/linkedlist.md

 # LinkedList Notes

 ### What is LinkedList
-A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations. <br/>
+The elements in a linked list are linked using pointers.

 ### Notes
 #### I. `Pointer Movement`<br/>